-“The Uncanny Valley” is Flash Art’s new digital column offering a window on the developing field of artificial intelligence and its relationship to contemporary art.
+“The Uncanny Valley” is Flash Art’s digital column offering a window on the developing field of artificial intelligence and its relationship to contemporary art.

 Claudia Hart, Time Garden 01, 2004.
 3D animation to loop for installation.
 40′.
 Courtesy of bitforms gallery, New York.